vmware-archive/octant/web/README.md

 The most thorough way that verifies that you have the needed dependencies to build/develop both the Octant's UI and go server component is run `go run build.go ci` from the root directory.
 This is the command used to build a final distributable.

-To install just the UI dependencies from the root directory, we have the command `go run build.go web-deps` for just npm installation.
+To install just the UI dependencies from the root directory, we have the command `go run build.go web-deps` for just yarn installation.

-You can also run `npm install` yourself, but this will only work if you are within the `web/` directory.
+You can also run `yarn` yourself, but this will only work if you are within the `web/` directory.

 Additionally, run `go run build.go web-build` to generate web assets.